TechsCode-Team/UltraCustomizerWiki/2-Installation/1-single.md

 ## Regular Installation

-To install the Ultra Economy on your server you need to drop the **UltraCustomizer.jar** Than restart your server.
+To install the Ultra Customizer on your server you need to drop the **UltraCustomizer.jar** Than restart your server.
-After restarting the server Ultra Economy has succefully installed
+After restarting the server Ultra Customizer has succefully installed

 <br />